Skip to content

 Abstract supertype for all tracking algorithm types in PortfolioOptimisers.jl.

-All concrete types representing tracking algorithms (such as weights or returns tracking) should subtype AbstractTrackingAlgorithm.
-This enables a consistent, composable interface for tracking error computation, tracking constraint generation, and related portfolio analytics.
+All concrete and/or abstract types representing tracking algorithms (such as weights or returns tracking) should be subtypes of AbstractTrackingAlgorithm.

 Related